MarkusTratschitt/Drumcomputer/README.md

 ## Timing & Sync

 - AudioContext is the sole clock authority; the lookahead scheduler, sequencer, and MIDI clock master all derive their timings from `AudioContext.currentTime`.
+- A small `RenderClock` wrapper now feeds every scheduler/step planner from the shared `scheduleStep` helper so live playback and future offline renders can work off the same time basis.
 - MIDI clock output follows the audio clock (scheduled via the lookahead worker); incoming MIDI clock only drives phase counters/start-stop follow and never retimes audio events.
 - BPM updates are clamped and restored on sync mode/role changes to prevent drift when switching between internal and MIDI clock roles; transport BPM remains the master source.